AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

   e.g. if the command specifies `list project 123`, it will be interpreted as `list project`.

 - If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+- 🚨 Some commands that interact with the UI are laggy in V1.3.
+If you use a command and doesn't notice a change in the UI then try to **click on the project cards and tasks** and it should update to it's current data.
 </div>

 ### Adding a project: `add project`